 Suitable for road and mountain biking.

 Helmets, while not legally required, are highly recommended.
-Watch out for vehicle movement, with a focus on main roads.
+Watch out for traffic, concentrating on main roads.

 Always ride predictably and use lights in low light.